initstring/switcheroo/blog/blog.md

 ## Abusing SSDP for SSRF
 While the example above provides an IP address (192.168.1.214), Windows will completely ignore that.
 For example, if the `LOCATION` header specified `http://127.0.0.1/device.xml`, Windows would pay attention only to the `/device.xml` and perform an HTTP GET to that URL on the remote host that responded to the discovery request.
 This is a way to prevent SSRF.

-However, if that remote host were to respond with an HTTP 301 redirect when queried at `/device.xml`, Windows will trust completely the full URL provided in a new `LOCATION` header.
+However, if that remote host were to respond with an HTTP 301 redirect when queried at `/device.xml`, Windows will trust the full URL provided in a new `LOCATION` header.

 This can be demonstrated as follows:
 - Connect the attacking box, running Linux, to the same LAN subnet as a Windows machine.
-- On the Windows machine,
 - On the Windows machine, run some listener to verify SSRF, like ncat as follows:

 ```